Healing Back & Spine Injuries At Dallas Clinic Pain Stop MD

 - Working within your capability.
 Knowing your body’s lifting capabilities can help you assess how to go about working with heavy loads.
 Employers and employees should discuss what physical requirements are necessary for tasks to be done.

 - More training.
-Education and training is the first step to preventing back injuries.
+Education and training is the first step to prevention.
 New employees should always be trained in regards to common back injuries, back injury prevention, and lifting techniques.
 If training is not in place, employees speak to their employers, as education will save companies money and workers from pain.

-Workers and companies can work together to prevent back injuries, setting a goal to make workplace back injuries rare and isolated incidents.
+Workers and companies can work together to prevent health problems, setting a goal to make workplace incidents rare and isolated.

 Finding the Right Care for You